Staff and service is great. Wait time needs tweaking for sure. Popular place.

 3. Seek shade or create your own – go for the shade under a tree, umbrella, or cabana

 4. Do NOT use tanning beds or sunlamps.
-The FDA labeled these carcinogens, meaning cancer-causing devices.
+The FDA labeled these carcinogens, meaning cancer-causing substances.

 5. Monthly self-skin examinations